SFU-Archives/digital-transfer/procedures/standard-archives/03-validation.md

 - Retain the `scan log` on the collection file as documentation.
 - Follow up with the producer to make them aware that they have virus issues.

-For more information about ClamAV (installation and use), see: [Digital Repository Utilities > ClamAV](https://github.com/SFU-Archives/digital-repository-utilities/blob/master/utilities/clamav.md).
+For more information (installation and use), see the [ClamAV page](https://github.com/SFU-Archives/digital-repository-utilities/blob/master/utilities/clamav.md) in the Archives' [Digital Repository Utilities site](https://github.com/SFU-Archives/digital-repository-utilities/README.md).

 <br clear="all"/>

 ## 3.2 Validate bag
 <img align="right" width="350" src="../../screenshots/03-bagger.png">

-Use [Bagger](https://github.com/SFU-Archives/digital-repository-utilities/blob/master/utilities/bagger.md) to verify that the transfer package is a properly formed "bag" (complies with the BagIt specification) and that no data was lost or corrupted during deposit (the files' pre- and post-transfer checksums match).
+Use [Bagger](https://github.com/SFU-Archives/digital-repository-utilities/blob/master/utilities/bagger.md) to verify that the transfer package is a properly formed "bag" (complies with the [BagIt specification](https://tools.ietf.org/html/rfc8493)) and that no data was lost or corrupted during deposit (the files' pre- and post-transfer checksums match).

 To launch Bagger:
-- Navigate to its install location (e.g. `Applications/bagger-2.8.1`.
+- Navigate to its install location (e.g. `Applications/bagger-2.8.1`).
 - In the `bin` directory, double-click the `bagger` file.
 - The Bagger interface opens; you may get a warning message in Terminal, but this can be disregarded.